My grandfather, the spy

 This was all baffling to me, if not entirely unexpected: in Russia, the “organs” – the secret police, basically – are always lurking around the corner.
 Just when the colonel rang, I was reading Dante’s Divine Comedy and its heady mix of factionalism, betrayal and heavenly retribution suddenly became worryingly relevant.
-Until then, unwanted attention, let alone a job offer, from the security services – especially in the form of an outwardly friendly late-afternoon telephone call - was a feared impossibility; something from a book or film, not something that would happen in real life.
+Until then, unwanted attention, let alone a job offer, from the security services was a feared impossibility; something from a book or film, not something that would happen in real life.

 Not only did the colonel know about my work, he was also apparently in possession of my medical record (I’m imagining a print-out of a Word 95 file, or a really bad scan of another scan laid out before him on one of those monstrous wooden desks with a glass top and a tiny withered Russian flag on it; the military seems to be decidedly low-tech).
 You’re not cut out to be a paratrooper, he laughed down the line (I have poor eyesight and the slight frame of an intellectual), but not to worry, there are people ready and willing to do that; what we have got in store for you is more up your alley: translation, infiltration and reconnaissance.
 For the good of the country, eh?
 Let’s show these Americans together!